yashamon/web2/index.md

 manifolds][Oh] (With Yong-Geun Oh), 55 pages, Advances in Geometry, (to appear)

-> > This introduces some new K-theoretic quantization techniques for  Hamiltonian fibrations, and uses this to deduce some new results on topology of $Ham (CP^n)$.

 Submitted papers and preprints (all of these are also on arxiv but the versions below may be more updated)